Giuseppa Barbapiccola: Preface: The role for women and education

 In the lengthy preface to her translation of René Descartes' Principles of Philosophy to Italian, published in 1722, Barbapiccola defended women's intellectual ability, their right to meaningful education, and their claim to a voice in an intellectual discourse dominated by men.
 She starts with an apology and defends her translation against the arguments for women's intellectual inferiority, such as those advanced by Homer, Herodotus, and Claude Fleury.
 Barbapiccola subsequently provides an account of women's achievements throughout history, citing among others Daphne, Diotima, Queen Christina of Sweden and Anne Lefevre.
 She also seeks to disseminate the Cartesian philosophy of Descartes, who accorded intellectual authority to women.
 She dedicated the translation to Queen Elizabeth Stuart of Bohemia, with whom Descartes maintained an extended philosophical exchange.

 Barbapiccola identified women as the beneficiaries of her translation.
 As she seeks to counterbalance the deficiencies of women's traditional education in "the Catechism, sewing, diverse little works, singing, dance, fashion dress, courteous behaviour, and polite speech".
 Instead she seeks to impart the clear and coherent method of intellectual inquiry of Cartesian philosophy.

 In popular culture

-In Cibola Burn, the fourth book of The Expanse (novel series), a spaceship bears the name Barbapiccola.
+In Cibola Burn, the fourth book of The Expanse series, a spaceship bears the name Barbapiccola.
 The ship and its name also feature in season 4 of the television series.